Tennessee knows it must improve defense to stay at No. 1

 Vanderbilt’s 2007-08 team was ranked 18th when it beat Tennessee and finished 26-8.
 This Vanderbilt team is 0-5 in SEC competition for the first time in school history and hasn’t recovered from freshman guard Darius Garland’s season-ending knee injury.

-Vanderbilt initially appeared in position to survive the loss of Garland, a potential NBA lottery pick.
+Vanderbilt initially appeared in position to survive the loss of Garland, who announced Tuesday that he’s withdrawing from school to prepare for the NBA draft.
 The Commodores entered SEC play with a 9-3 record.

 They haven’t won since, despite leading four of their first five SEC games at one point.
 Vanderbilt is relying on youth with Joe Toye the only senior on the roster.